 1. DO smile

 Employers and internship supervisors want to know that they’ve hired someone who is happy to be there, so show them that you are!
-Kelsey Mulvey, a junior at Boston University, polished her positive attitude during internships at Lucky magazine, Time Out New York, and Anthropologie.
+Kelsey Mulvey, a collegiette from Boston University, polished her positive attitude during internships at Lucky magazine, Time Out New York, and Anthropologie.

 “Interning isn't always a walk in the park,” Kelsey said.
 “Even when you feel a little overwhelmed, take on every challenge with a smile and a ‘can do’ attitude – your supervisor(s) will love your optimism.”